-Last weekend was the 2nd annual Cape Town Cookie Swap.
-I don’t really have favourite cookie recipes so take the opportunity to page through all my cookbooks and to choose a new recipe to make.
+I made these Pistachio and Dark Chocolate Cantuccini last weekend at the 2nd annual Cape Town Cookie Swap.
+I don’t bake a lot of coolies so don’t have a favourite cookie recipes so took the opportunity to page through all my cookbooks and choose a new recipe to make.

 Katie Caldesi wrote a wonderful Italian cookery book called The Italian Cookery Course.
 The book is beautiful, interesting, easy to understand and covers the Italian culinary map.

-I decided to make the Orange and Pistachio Cantuccini in the book and replaced the orange peel with dark chocolate chips.
+I decided to make the Orange and Pistachio Cantuccini and replaced the orange peel with dark chocolate chips.
 These biscuits are a winner and so easy to make.
-Flavourful and still a bit soft which I prefer to the rock hard biscotti you seem to find everywhere.
+Flavourful and still a bit soft which I prefer to dry rock hard biscotti.
+Biscotti is usually called cantuccio, a word that means ‘corner’ but in the past meant the crust or heel of a loaf of bread.
+The words biscottini and cantuccini are diminutives that refer to smaller versions of biscotti or cantucci.

 Ingredients

-- 75g whole blanched almonds
+- 75 g whole blanched almonds

-- 75g shelled & skinned pistachios
+- 75 g shelled & skinned pistachios

-- 250g plain flour
+- 250 g plain flour

-- 150g sugar
+- 150 g sugar

 - 1 teaspoon baking powder

-- 2 large eggs, lightly beaten
+- 2 large eggs lightly beaten

 - 1 teaspoon vanilla extract